Canvas Venture poaches NEA partner Paul Hsiao

-SAN FRANCISCO (Reuters) - Canvas Venture Fund, an early-stage investment firm spun out of established venture player Morgenthaler Ventures, has landed its first general partner from outside the Morgenthaler fold.
+SAN FRANCISCO, May 28 (Reuters) - Canvas Venture Fund, an early-stage investment firm spun out of established venture player Morgenthaler Ventures, has landed its first general partner from outside the Morgenthaler fold.

 Paul Hsiao has left behemoth New Enterprise Associates to join the new firm, Canvas said on Wednesday.
 At NEA, Hsiao worked on enterprise software companies such as Boingo Wireless Inc, digital publisher Say Media and commercial online realtor 42Floors.